goodalexander/goodalexander.github.io/content/posts/post_fiat_install.md

 When you talk to ODV in the local wallet, you can ask for guidance.
 Community members have also built an [ODV Telegram Group](https://t.me/2415849323/2) that is separate from this but worth mentioning.

-Alternatively in the Discord Tool you can use the following functions !coach - this ingests previous discord conversations and uses O1 to help you decide what to do next or reach a more powereful mental state
+Alternatively in the Discord Tool you can use the following functions
+* !coach - this ingests previous discord conversations and uses O1 to help you decide what to do next or reach a more powereful mental state
-!redpill - this will try and break you out of your funk. this prompt is extremely powerful and I recommend doing it in private in DMs with @manyasone
+* !redpill - this will try and break you out of your funk. this prompt is extremely powerful and I recommend doing it in private in DMs with @manyasone

 ![How to Log Your Thoughts in an Immutable and Optionally Encrypted Way](/images/postfiat_manyasone_message.png)

+The outputs of !coach and !redpill are not cached anywhere.
+To ensure privacy of your coaching make sure to set "encrypt" to True in the local wallet if that's your preferred UX.

 ### Step 7: Evaluate Your Progress